confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 ---

 # Event Processor
-An event processor is a component that reads events and processes them, and possibly writes new events as the result of its processing.
-As such, it may act as an [Event Source](todo: link pattern) and/or [Event Sink](todo: link pattern), and in practice often acts as both.
-An event processor can be distributed (i.e., multi-instance), in which case the processing of events happens concurrently across its instances.
+An Event Processor is a component that reads [Events](../event/event.md) and processes them, and possibly writes new [Events](../event/event.md) as the result of its processing.
+As such, it may act as an [Event Source](../event-source/event-source) and/or [Event Sink](../event-sink/event-sink.md), and in practice often acts as both.
+An Event Processor can be distributed (i.e., multi-instance), in which case the processing of [Events](../event/event.md) happens concurrently across its instances.

 ## Problem
-How do I process events in an [Event Streaming Platform](todo: link pattern)?
+How do we process [Events](../event/event.md) in an [Event Streaming Platform](../event-stream/event-streaming-platform.md)?
 For example, how can I process financial transactions, track shipments, analyze IoT sensors data, or generate continuous intelligence?

 ## Solution
 ![event-processor](../img/event-processor.png)